Options Trading Strategy Guide: Using ADX to Backtest Iron Condors

 • Risk Management: By incorporating the ADX into their trading strategy, traders can better manage risk.
 It allows them to avoid entering Iron Condor trades during strong trends that might lead to significant losses.

 So, how do you use the ADX indicator to gain an edge on the market with iron condors?
-Well, before writing blog articles, we are also options traders, so let us tell you more about our intuition.
+Well, we’re not just here to write articles – we’re options traders too, so let us share some insights from experience.

 How the ADX Measures Trend Strength